h0wl34/ObfSemBench-Tiny/README.md

 This benchmark was created as part of research on neuro-symbolic malware triage and concept drift mitigation.
 If you use this benchmark in your research, please refer to the associated thesis/paper (Details TBA).

+## Additional Notes

+A few functions may fail to compile, so the HF dataset has only 1104 samples.